Get assistance paying ambulance bills.

 The price of emergency transportation to a hospital is costly for anyone, whether insured or not.
 The US GAO shows the “average” price is under $500 per ride, but they can run in the thousands of dollars.
 It is much more challenging to pay a bill if you don't have insurance or if the ambulance service isn't in your insurer's network.
 However even if you have government health coverage or a private policy, some policies don't cover ambulances.

 The providers of ambulance services vary by locale.
 In some places, the fire department operates them.
 In others, it's a volunteer organization, a private company or a hospital.
 Costs run the gamut from a few hundred dollars to a few thousand dollars.
-Find details below on how to get financial help to pay an ambulance bill.
+Find details below on how to get financial help to pay an ambulance bill, whether the money is owed to a private transportation company, a local hospital or a government agency.

 How Rates Are Calculated